 Starters include the house Thai-style chicken noodle soup with coconut milk and rice noodles; a small Asian salad (cabbage mix, peanut dressing, veggies, sesame seeds); and a triumvirate of appetizers.
 At a bare minimum, you should order at least two because if you order only one, you’ll certainly regret you didn’t sample the others.
 If there’s an appetizer you haven’t previously found in New Mexico, that’s one you should consider.
 The other should be a favorite appetizer so you can compare your previous favorite with Latitude 33’s made-from-scratch version.

-Desserts are limited to green tea ice cream and coconut black rice pudding with whipped cream.
+29 September 2014: During our inaugural visit, desserts were limited to green tea ice cream and coconut black rice pudding with whipped cream.
 Made with sticky whole grain black rice, just a modicum of coconut milk and a generous sprinkling of toasted coconut, this rice pudding is creamy, mildly sweet, a little savory, and very coconutty.
 Unlike most of the black rice puddings you’ll find, this one is served cold.
-It took one bite to get used to the cold sensation and focus on just how good this dessert can be when made correctly.
+It took one bite to get used to the cold sensation and focus on just how good this dessert can be.

 Latitude 33 is just one more reason we’ve grown to love Truth or Consequences, a city which surprises us more and more every time we visit.
 This is one restaurant with which you’ll fall in love, too.